dslab-epfl/svshi/svshi/documentation/documentation.md

 As we abstract the physical state and run applications on the abstraction, it means that a prototypical device in an application can read a state that has only `out` type in the physical world (because its value is stored in the mirrored state kept by SVSHI).
 This is why `in` prototypical <-> `out` physical is permitted.

-With the `Unknown` type for physical devices, we cannot do more than giving a warning to the developer which has to really be sure that the connection is valid.
+With the `Unknown` type for physical devices, we cannot do more than giving a warning to the developer who has to be sure that the connection is valid.

 - **Python types**